 Real Food Farm is happy to arrange special volunteer events for groups.
 We have hosted churches, offices, universities, and community organizations to complete a wide array of projects.

 If you would like to schedule a weekday volunteer event for your group, get in touch with us by completing our Volunteer Group Application at least 10 days in advance of the requested date.
 Saturdays can fill up quickly, so it’s best to plan in advance!
-For groups of 5 or more, we ask for a donation of $25 to cover materials and staff time for both weekday and Saturday events.
+For groups of five or more, we ask for a donation of $25 to cover materials and staff time for both weekday and Saturday events.

 We can accommodate special requests for specific projects or activities and larger groups that have a budget to allot towards a project- just contact us with your idea by submitting a Volunteer Group Application.

 Real Food Farm hosts many groups for service learning visits.
 This is for groups that are too large for our open volunteer or are looking for a more educational experience.
 Service learning projects are 3 hours long and include an orientation and tour of the farm.
 Please read more about Service Learning Opportunities here.